Accessible voting

 Language access

-If you vote in Colfax Township or the City of Fennville, you have the right to a ballot and election materials in Spanish.
+If you vote in Clyde Township, Covert Township, or the City of Fennville, you have the right to a ballot and election materials in Spanish.

 If you vote in the City of Hamtramck, you have the right to a ballot and election materials in Bengali.